Davo176/blockycode/README.md

 As I no longer have access to Gamemaker Studio 2 and cannot confirm it is correct.

 Also included is the folio with details about how it was made and an essay on the impact of increased technology usage on children.

+Note that I did not create all of the art used in this game.